isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-goods-for-destruction-or-recycling.md

 The importer or his appointed declaring agent must declare the previous  **In-Payment**  or  **In-Non-Payment (Destruction)**  permit number in the Previous Permit No. field.

-Please take note of the relevant procedural requirements when obtaining an In-Non-Payment (Destruction) permit for the disposal of imported goods listed in the respective categories below after a written approval from NEA has been obtained.
+Please take note of the relevant procedural requirements when obtaining an In-Non-Payment (Destruction) permit for the destruction or recycling of imported goods listed in the respective categories below.

 1. [Dutiable Motor Vehicles](/businesses/importing-goods/import-procedures/importing-goods-for-destruction-or-recycling/dutiable-motor-vehicles)